treffynnon/sqlstyle.guide/README.md

 ```

 #### Inline comments (`-- like this`)
+Inline comments can be used to add a one-line description or comment out a section of code.<br>
+`Ctrl + K` and `Ctrl + C` by default creates inline comments.
 * They can be on the same line as other code, but are subject to the same line-length restrictions.
 * If they don’t fit on the same line, they can also be the only element on a line.
 In this case, they should be aligned with the first code element following the comment.